Machine data logging in the IXON Cloud

 Machine data collection

 How IXON transports and stores machine data in the cloud?
-The IXrouter (with built-in edge functionality) extracts data from the machine in real time.
+The IXrouter (with built-in edge functionality) extracts data from the machine (PLC, robot or sensors) in real time.
 Based on the chosen formula (log on interval, log on change, or log on trigger), the IXrouter stores values in its temporary memory.
 There, each data value is marked with a timestamp (based on the IXrouter’s internal clock) and synchronization status.
 A built-in reader checks the synchronization status of the values and sends unsynchronized data to the IXON Cloud when there’s an active internet connection and then updates the synchronization status.

 When there’s no internet connection, all unsynchronized logging data will be stored in the IXrouter’s 8GB memory.
 This allows data to be logged offline for weeks at a time.
 Storing data on the IXrouter is useful for situations where there is no internet available, such as on a ship or when your 4G connection fails.
 As soon as an active internet connection is available again, the IXrouter will send the data to the IXON Cloud.

 Safe machine data storage in the cloud